I quit my job because of burnout

 And wouldn’t you know it, the cybersecurity professional is not immune, especially in the security operations center (SOC), where analysts, engineers, managers and more groan underneath the weight of immense workload, tedium and pressure.

 Thankfully, like other issues that affect mental health, we are becoming more comfortable openly discussing staff burnout.
 In fact, the phenomenon served as the premise of one of the keynotes at the 2019 RSA Conference, and it is sure to find its way throughout this year’s show agenda.

 Not only are more people actively talking about burnout, but security professionals, amid a skills shortage and widening attack surface, are only going to become more susceptible to it.

 This is why we spent a considerable amount of time creating a comprehensive and interactive interactive e-book, partially written by an organizational psychologist, to diagnosing, treating and avoiding burnout in the SOC.
-It is the most substantial e-book (29 pages in PDF format) the cybersecurity has ever created around burnout.
+It is the most substantial e-book (29 pages in PDF format) the cybersecurity industry has ever created around burnout.
 That is how important we believe the conversation is to have.

 Feel free to sit down and read it all the way through.
 You’ll find it to include riveting and eye-opening stuff.
-But it’s also designed to be a reference guide that you can read piecemeal, extracting insights or advice that interest you most, as you need them.
+But it’s also designed to be a reference guide that you can consume piecemeal, extracting insights or advice that interest you most, as you need them.